-- 1. Plan your Trip seek knowledge of where you are going, pre visit, plan your route out, check out local facilities (hospitals etc.) ,check all equipment before packing. - 2.
+- 1. Plan your Trip seek knowledge of where you are going, pre visit, plan your route out, check out local facilities (hospitals etc.), check all equipment before packing e.g. where to go, when to go, who to go with, budget, transport, camping style - 2.
 Tell Someone ensure someone knows your plans, and plan should anything happen how alarms will be raised etc. - 3.
-Be aware of weather The British weather can be very unpredictable, check forecast of area travelling to and plan accordingly expecting weather changes. - 4.
-Know your limits Challenge yourself within your physical limits and experience, enlist appropriate people with necessary knowledge and skills to assists.
+Be aware of weather The British weather can be very unpredictable, check forecast of area travelling to and plan accordingly expecting weather changes.

+- 4. Know your limits Challenge yourself within your physical limits and experience, enlist appropriate people with necessary knowledge and skills to assists.
 Ensure safety of others and learn safe ways of rescue without putting yourself (or others) in danger. - 5.
 Take sufficient supplies Make sure you plan for every eventuality.
 Ensure you have enough food supplies, clothing, equipment, and emergency rations for worst case scenario.
 Take an appropriate means of communication